The benefits of milk thistle are well-proven for both horses and humans. Add some to your horse’s daily ration for better liver health!

 At first glance, milk thistle may seem to offer relatively narrow therapeutic benefits, but when you consider just how important the liver is to overall health, you can understand why this plant is so good for both people and animals.

-I would always use milk thistle in any spring detox program for:
+I use milk thistle in any spring detox program for:

 • Horses that may have spent the winter off pasture in barns or stalls.
 The herb will increase gastric enzyme production and secretion, helping the digestive system cope with the change from dry forage to fresh grass.